Kyowon Group Data Breach: 9.6M Leaked & Security Guide

 Recently, a sophisticated ransomware attack paralyzed 600 out of 800 servers within the group.
 According to official reports, the attackers exfiltrated internal data before encrypting the systems.

-• Data Scale: Over 9.6 million records, including names and contact info, are potentially at risk.
+- Data Scale: Over 9.6 million records, including names and contact info, are potentially at risk.
+Accordingly, a detailed forensic investigation is currently underway with security authorities.
+This process will identify the specific leaked items and the final scale of damage.

 2. Why Did the Kyowon Group Data Breach Happen?